-- Confiscating the device until a family member comes to claim it - Loss of the privilege of bringing devices to school - Other consequences described in the Student Code of Conduct, including: - \circ 1st Incident student may take the phone home at the end of the day. - 2nd Incident parent will be contacted to come and pick up the phone or approve the student taking it home. - 3rd Incident parent will be contacted and student will need to turn in phone each morning in the Main Office or Reflection Room until further notice.
-Student will receive phone at the end of the day to take home.
+- Confiscating the device until a family member comes to claim it - Loss of the privilege of bringing devices to school - Other consequences described in the Student Code of Conduct, including: - o 1st Incident student may take the phone home at the end of the day. - o 2nd Incident parent will be contacted to come and pick up the phone or approve the student taking it home. - o 3rd Incident parent will be contacted and student will need to turn in phone each morning in the Main Office or Dean's Office until further notice.

 Please note that students' book bags are sometimes left unattended during the school day, and we cannot guarantee the safety of devices left in them.
-Classrooms (grades 5 - 8) have lockboxes that students may leave their phone in at the beginning of the day and retrieve at the end of the day.
 Therefore we strongly encourage students not to bring expensive electronic devices to school as KIPP Academy Boston is not responsible for lost, stolen, or misplaced items.